-Sustainable Engineering and Innovation (SEI), ISSN 2712-0562 (UDC 62), applies single-blind peer-review.
+Sustainable Engineering and Innovation (SEI), ISSN 2712-0562 (UDC 62), applies single-blind peer-review for each paper type.
 Reviewer selection for each submitted article is up to section editors, and reviewers are selected based on the previous experience, competence, and previous experience in reviewing papers for SEI journal.
 For an initial review, every submitted article is red by section editor at least.
-If the paper reaches minimum quality criteria, follows the scope and aims of the Journal, fulfills the Editorial policies, it is sent to two reviewers for evaluation.
+If the paper reaches minimum quality criteria, follows the scope and aims of the Journal, fulfills the Editorial policies, it is sent to at least two reviewers for evaluation.
 The reviewers evaluate the paper according to the Review guidelines set by editorial board members and return it to the section editors, who pass the reviewers' anonymous comments back to the author.
 Anonymity is strictly maintained.

 The single-blind peer-review process is managed using this OJS software platform.

 - Editorial office checks whether the submission is prepared in accordance to Author’s guidelines.